harness/harness/README.md

 /var/cache/drone/src/github.com/$owner/$name
 ```

-Please take this into consideration when setting up your build image.
-For example,
+Please take this into consideration when setting up your build commands, or
-you may need set the $GOAPTH or other environment variables appropriately.
+if you are using a custom Docker image.

 ### Databases